 - Take proper care with leftovers.
-Throw away any perishable food that has been standing at room temperature for more than a couple of hours, and throw away all food scraps.
-Store other leftovers in clean, covered containers in the fridge and eat within 48 hours.
+Throw away any perishable food that has been standing at room temperature for more than a couple of hours.
+Throw away all food scraps.
+Store other leftovers in clean, covered containers, in the fridge and eat within 48 hours.

-- It is important to separate raw and ready-to-eat food at all times.
-If raw food is allowed to touch or drip onto ready-to-eat food, harmful bacteria can be transferred onto the ready-to-eat food.
-When preparing food, bacteria can also be spread from hands, cloths, knives and chopping boards, so make sure these are all cleaned thoroughly after contact with raw food.
-The transfer of bacteria from one food to another is called cross-contamination and is a major cause of food poisoning.
+It is important to separate raw and ready-to-eat food at all times.
+If raw food is allowed to touch or drip onto ready-to-eat food, harmful bacteria can be transferred onto ready-to-eat food.
+When preparing food, bacteria can also be spread from hands, cloths, knives and chopping boards.
+Make sure these are all cleaned thoroughly after contact with raw food.
+The transfer of bacteria from one food to another is called cross-contamination.
+It is a major cause of food poisoning.
 Cooking for large numbers can mean more people in the kitchen at the same time.
 There are likely to be greater quantities of food, raw and cooked.
 More pots, pans, plates and utensils will be used.
 There will be more washing up and greater problems keeping worktops clean.
 Here are some basic rules that will help you to keep food safe:

-- Prepare raw and ready-to-eat food separately. don't use the same knife or chopping board for raw meat, ready-to-eat food and raw fruit or vegetables unless they are cleaned thoroughly between uses.
+- Prepare raw and ready-to-eat food separately.
+Don't use the same knife or chopping board for raw meat, ready-to-eat food and raw fruit or vegetables.
+This is unless they are cleaned thoroughly between uses.

 - Wash dishes, worktops and cutlery with hot water and detergent.

 - Keep dish cloths clean and change them frequently.
-Also change tea towels and hand towels often.
+Change tea towels and hand towels often.
 You might find paper towels a more practical option.

 The reuse of jam/chutney jars

-The advice from the Council’s Food, Health and Safety Team is that the reuse of jam/chutney jars remains acceptable practice provided that some simple, common sense food safety measures are adhered to as referred to below:
+The advice from the Council’s Food, Health and Safety Team is that the reuse of jam/chutney jars remains acceptable practice.
+This is provided that some simple, common sense food safety measures are adhered to.
+These are referred to below:

-- Inspect old jars to make sure there are no cracks or chips and thoroughly clean them
+- Inspect old jars.
+Make sure there are no cracks or chips and thoroughly clean them.

 - Place a seal over the food.
-As it cools this will contract to ensure a good seal, which will keep the air out to stop mould and fungal growth
+As it cools, this will contract to ensure a good seal.
+This will keep the air out to stop mould and fungal growth.

 - Put a label on the jar with the contents and date of production.

-Take extra special care if babies, toddlers, pregnant women, older people and anyone who is ill are attending the function, as food poisoning bacteria can make them very ill.
+Take extra care if babies, toddlers, pregnant women, older people and anyone who is ill are attending the function.
+Food poisoning bacteria can make them very ill.
 These groups should avoid raw (unpasteurised) milk.
-This milk has not been heat-treated and may, therefore, contain organisms harmful to health.
-Make sure there are alternatives to pâté and soft ripened cheeses - such as brie, camembert and blue-vein types - because these may contain listeria, which can cause illness for pregnant women, babies, older people and anyone with low resistance to infection.
-For these groups, the illness is often severe and can be life threatening.
+This milk has not been heat-treated.
+It may contain organisms harmful to health.
+Make sure there are alternatives to pâté and soft ripened cheeses, such as

 Big functions, big responsibilities

-Catering from home for large functions means that you might be preparing food for more people than usual, cooking foods you don't cook very often, and storing large amounts of food.
+Catering from home for large functions means that you might be preparing food for more people than usual.
+You may be cooking foods you don't cook very often.
+You may be storing large amounts of food.
 All of these have safety implications.
 You might find it helpful to think about these issues:

 - Large functions mean large quantities of food.
 You must make sure there is enough fridge and freezer space to cope.
-Is your domestic oven large enough for the job you're asking it to do?
+Is your domestic oven large enough for the job you are asking it to do?

 - Can you get the food to the function room safely?
-And when you've got it there, will you have the necessary facilities for safe refrigerated storage and proper reheating?
+When you've got it there, will you have the necessary facilities for safe refrigerated storage and proper reheating?